-8. Does the institution have program(s) to strengthen the regular academic programs through other self-sustaining programs/ courses and others?
+8. Does the institution have program(s) to strengthen the regular academic programs through other self-sustaining programs/ courses and others

 Response: The college offers 8 TU affiliated academic programs including 5 Bachelor's degree programs and 3 Master's degree programs.
 In order to support the curriculums and also to enhance the students' learning experience, the college runs different training programs.
-For instance, the college has conducted training courses on academic writing, courses on computer/networking/ webpage development/ robotics simulation, and others as such at different intervals.
+For instance, the college has conducted training courses on academic writing, courses on computer/ networking/ webpage development/ robotics simulation, and others as such at different intervals.
+Further, the college has recently initiated non-credit courses with approved guidelines and syllabuses.
+The college plans to commence the courses in near future.

-(Please see: Volume 5, Annex 37, Documents related to Trainings and Workshops for Students)
+(Please see: Volume 5, Annex 37, Documents related to Trainings, Workshops and Non-Credit Courses for Students)